 Use a virtual private network (VPN) as your pathway to the internet.
 A VPN will protect your browsers from intruders and lower the number of ways that malicious actors, including governments, can break into your network.

-Go Off the Grid with an Offshore Cloud Service Provider
+7. Go Off the Grid with a Caribbean Cloud Service Provider

 Finally, if you still feel uncomfortable, the most severe way to protect data is to go offline altogether.
 Make sure all of your data is stored on a secure server that has zero connections to the outside world in a location that you control.